SciTools/iris/docs/src/further_topics/controlling_merge.rst

     13: x_wind / (m s-1)                    (model_level_number: 5; time: 1; latitude: 144; longitude: 192)
     14: x_wind / (m s-1)                    (model_level_number: 5; time: 1; latitude: 144; longitude: 192)

-Once merged, we can now concatenate these cubes together:
+Once merged, we can now concatenate all these cubes into a single result cube, which is what we wanted:

     >>> result = merged_cubes.concatenate_cube()
     >>> print(result)